EXPLORING BOTSWANA ON A SELF-DRIVE SAFARI ITINERARY

 While on a water safari at Okavango Delta, it is the best option for bird-watching too.
 The tour took longer than planned – around 4 hours – because our boat broke and we had to ask for help.

-In the evening, my campsite got visited by many hyenas and I spent my last night sleeping under the stars in Botswana hearing the lions roaming.
+In the evening, my campsite got visited by many hyenas and I spent my last night camping in Botswana and hearing the lions roaming.
 Absolutely fascinating!

 I woke up very early (as usual) and spent a few hours driving around on a self-drive safari before heading back to Namibia.